Coronavirus Spreads Recession Fears Around The World

 As odds of a global recession rise, governments and central banks around the world are racing to fend off the economic damage from the spread of the coronavirus.

-The toll has already landed hard on jittery financial markets and on companies that have shut factories, canceled conferences and drastically scaled back employee travel.
+The toll has already landed hard on jittery financial markets.
+Stocks continued to sell off on Thursday as the Dow Jones Industrial Average plunged 969 points, or about 3.6%, as investors fled stocks.
+Companies have shut factories, canceled conferences and drastically scaled back employee travel.

 In countries where the virus is most lethal, such as China and northern Italy, business activity has all but ground to a halt, with entire cities under quarantine and whole industries forced to lay off workers.